Sriram8452/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ![image](https://github.com/Sriram8452/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/assets/118708032/80ddf74a-3387-4260-a9a5-4283f54196e6)

 ## Result:
 Thus the program to implement the the Logistic Regression Model to Predict the Placement Status of Student is written and verified using python programming.

-## Result:
-Thus the program to implement the the Logistic Regression Model to Predict the Placement Status of Student is written and verified using python programming.